 Do you provide a donation receipt?

-Yes, we provide a signed donation slip.
-We do not provide value amount of your donation.
+Yes, we provide a signed donation slip upon request.
+We do not provide a value amount of your donation.

 Header image courtesy of Lissette Corirossi with Snowbunny Photography, Inc.